microsoft/nn-Meter/docs/builder/customize_predictor.md

 Note: the folder of customized predictor must be retained in a fixed path as registered one.
 Otherwise may cause error when calling the registered module.

-## Use the Customized Backend in Experiment
+## Use the Customized Latency Predictor

 After registration, users could get access to the customized predictor by the same way as the builtin predictors.
 Following [here](usage.md) to get all usages.